 Over 50% of all cybersecurity attacks will be social engineering threats.
 This type of attack will include social media search results as well as phishing.
 There is also a type of cybersecurity attack termed reverse social engineering wherein someone researches your business and convinces you that they are the ones who can resolve the problems when they are really behind the situation in the first place.

 It is also possible for other social engineering attacks to occur via social media.
-These hackers utilise social media platforms such as Facebook to get information about the organization.
+These hackers utilize social media platforms such as Facebook to get information about the organization.

 Social engineering can also take the form of someone contacting your customer service reps.
 They will provide just enough information about a specific account and request password changes or, in some cases, address changes.
 Although these attacks may be directed to particular users or clients, it affects your company and can become litigation or lawsuit that will result in business loss.